Alonvita/AP1_MVC-project-cpp/Utility/README.txt

         std::cout << e.what(); // <--- example
     }

-Lexer will be initialized in the client's main(), waiting to start server and connect client to the server.
+In this project, Lexer will be initialized in the client's main(), waiting to start server and connect client to the server.
-And then it will be used by the ClientHandler inside the server.
+ And then it will be used by the ClientHandler inside the server as well.

 The ClientHandler will call lexer to parse lines and send back notifications to the user, that is to notify the client should his command received properly and were passed to the server for execution